Home About Samaritan Our Organization Samaritan & MultiCare Affiliation

 Nothing is changing today; daily operations will remain the same.
 We remain committed to our number one priority: providing our patients and members with compassionate, high-quality service.

-Samaritan and MultiCare will sign the formal affiliation agreement, paving the way for Samaritan to become part of MultiCare.
-The two organizations will be taking the steps needed to bring the affiliation to completion — including seeking necessary state and federal regulatory approvals — which is expected to occur in the spring or summer of 2026 followed by a period of integration before we are fully operating as one system.
+Samaritan and MultiCare have signed a formal affiliation agreement, paving the way for Samaritan to become part of MultiCare.
+The two organizations are taking the steps needed to bring the affiliation to completion – including seeking necessary state and federal regulatory approvals – which are expected to occur in the spring or summer of 2026 followed by a period of integration before we are fully operating as one system.
 This is a historic moment for Samaritan, and together with MultiCare we are ensuring a stronger, healthier future for the people and communities we serve.

 Submit your question if you are not finding the information you need below.